-Illinois police officer's screams caught on camera during struggle with fugitive before she shoots him
+Illinois police officer's screams caught on camera during struggle with fugitive before backup shoots him

-An Illinois police officer's screams for help during a life-and-death struggle with a man wanted on a murder warrant before she fatally shot him were captured in dramatic videos released on Monday.
+An Illinois police officer's screams for help during a life-and-death struggle with a man wanted on a murder warrant before a backup officer fatally shot him were captured in dramatic videos released on Monday.

 In the video, Martell tells Tedesco his name is "James Dunkin," but the officer tells him a search was unable to find a driver's license record for anyone matching that name